letap1121/React.js/README.md

 This is a react application developed in a means to create a better Apple IOS calculator.

 Run Instructions:

-Open index.html file in Chrome/Safari browser.
+Clone/Download file, Open index.html file in Chrome/Safari browser.

 or